jonathanmorgan/ansible-patterns-centos/roles/mod_wsgi/README.markdown

     - restart apache.
     - touch wsgi.py to reload django application.
-    - worked?
+    - worked.

 - `conda install -c conda-forge mod_wsgi` in base, app uses virtualenv

+    - no dice.
+Package is out of date and broken.

 - `conda install -c conda-forge mod_wsgi` in base, app uses conda env

     - no dice.
+Package is out of date and broken.